-I had a Pap smear recently, and my doctor said the results showed cervical dysplasia.
+I had a Pap test recently, and my health care provider said the results showed cervical dysplasia.
 What does that mean?
 Is it cancer?

-After an abnormality is detected on a Pap smear, your doctor may recommend more tests, including:
+After something that is not typical is detected on a Pap test, your health care provider may recommend more tests.
+Tests might include:

 - Human papillomavirus test.
 Human papillomavirus, also called HPV, is a common virus that's passed through sexual contact.
 It causes most cervical cancers.
 The HPV test can tell whether the virus is present in your cells.